Yankees vs. Padres MLB Betting Odds, Trends & Prediction

 Yankees vs. Padres MLB Betting Trends

+The total has gone OVER in 5 of NY Yankees’ last 7 games

-The total has gone UNDER in 9 of San Diego’s last 12 games played on a Saturday
+The total has gone UNDER in 6 of San Diego’s last 8 games against NY Yankees

+Over/Under has gone UNDER in 4 of NY Yankees’ last 5 games on the road

-The total has gone UNDER in 12 of San Diego’s last 16 games played on a Saturday when at home
+The total has gone OVER in 4 of San Diego’s last 5 games at home

 Yankees vs. Padres MLB BETTING PREDICTION

 Take New York.
-The Yankees have now won 17 out of their last 22 games overall, are 5-0 in their last five road games and are 8-3 in their last 11 interleague matchups.
-On the other side, the Padres are just 2-6 in their last eight games against the Yankees, are 1-5 in their last six home games and are 1-4 in their last five games played on a Saturday.
+The Yankees are 17-4 in their last 21 games overall, are 6-0 in their last six road games and are 9-3 in their last 12 interleague games.
+On the other side, the Padres are just 1-5 in their last six games versus the Yankees, are winless in their last five home games and are 1-4 in their last five games against an opponent that plays in the American League East.